DaeheeCodes/Star-Wars-inspirations/README.md

     *    Hideable UI that collapses out of frame on click of the screen
     *    GeometryReader allows adaptible view orientation based on the screen size (Landscape, iPad, iPhone)
     *    func timer reads the transition time frm JSON and executes when it expires
-    *    lifecylce events triggered on active and on background
+    *    lifecycle events triggered on active and on going into background
-    *    cache is cleared on sleep and the UI resets on active again
+    *    cache is cleared on sleep and the UI resets on active.

 ## Reference
 https://swdevnotes.com/swift/2022/read-json-with-codeable-in-swift/